 4. When it's time to join a ZOOM group, find a quiet place where there isn't a lot of background noise.

-5. Click on the link sent to you to join the CATALYST Youth Online ZOOM group at the specified time.
+5. Click on the link sent to you to join the CATALYST Youth Online ZOOM group at the specified time and then enter in the password for that meeting.
 When you do, you should choose to let it connect to your computer audio.

 HOW TO PLAY VIRTUAL GAMES:

 Every week we've been playing a Jack Box game to kick things off.
 Here are a few tips: